 RIA is a research center of the University at Buffalo, The State University of New York, and a national leader in the study of alcohol and substance abuse issues.
 RIA’s research programs, most of which have multiple-year funding, are supported by federal and private foundation grants.
 RIA is located at 1021 Main Street, Buffalo, New York.

-Research includes topics related to a variety of issues, including the following: the etiology, prevention and treatment of addictions; the role of alcohol and other drugs in violence; needs of special populations, including minorities, women and youth; family functioning and its relationship to alcohol and substance use; the assessment and treatment of persons arrested for driving while intoxicated; the social, medical, psychological and neurophysical aspects of addictions; gambling.
+Research includes topics related to a variety of issues, including the following: the etiology, prevention and treatment of addictions; the role of alcohol and other drugs in violence; needs of special populations, including minorities, women and youth; family functioning and its relationship to alcohol and substance use; the social, medical, psychological and neurophysical aspects of addictions; gambling.